Russia accuses Ukraine of mounting ‘sabotage’ attack across border | KRDO

 In a Telegram post, the groups said they had “fully liberated the settlement of Kozinka of Belgorod region.
 [The] first groups have entered Grayvoron.”

-Peskov made reference to Bakhmut, which has garnered an outsized importance in the conflict as Russian forces battle to capture the eastern Ukrainian city – while failing to make gains elsewhere.
+He made reference to Bakhmut, which has garnered an outsized importance in the conflict as Russian forces battle to capture the eastern Ukrainian city while failing to make gains elsewhere.

 The-CNN-Wire